RAK4260 WisDuo Breakout Board Quick Start Guide

 in the Start Menu. -

-Look for Ports (COM and LPT), and then find the name USB-SERIAL CH340.
-Take note of the COM Port Number as you will need it to connect with the board.
+Look for Ports (COM & LPT) and locate the entry named USB-SERIAL CH340.
+Note the COM port number, as you will need it to connect to the board.
+If you have a different model, the name should still include USB-SERIAL in some form.

 Windows 10 should recognize the board and automatically install drivers.
 If you didn't find any port with the name USB-Serial CH340, make sure to install the CH340 Drivers in your Windows PC.